5G-MAG/Getting-Started/pages/how-to-use.md

 Depending on your interest and your level of knowledge, we suggest to follow this workflow:

 1. Make yourself familiar with the high-level architecture of the technology you are interested in and the development status by following the
-   `Under Development` subcategory.
-Also consider looking into the relevant specifications to understand the details of the technology.
+   `Scope` subcategory.
-2. Check the `Projects` and `Repositories` subcategories to get an overview of the 5G-MAG Reference Tools.
+2. Check the `Roadmap` and `Repositories` subcategories to get an overview of the 5G-MAG Reference Tools.
 This is also a good starting point to map features from a specification to the corresponding repository and implementation.
 3. If you are interested in trying out the tools, check the `Tutorials` subcategory.